 It is so filling and is definitely the cheapest meal you’ll eat in Oahu!

-Pounders Restaurant is also located at the Hukilau Marketplace and is known for serving up hearty fresh Hawaiian dishes using locally sourced ingredients.
+Pounders Restaurant is also located at the Hukilau Marketplace and is known for serving up hearty, fresh Hawaiian dishes using locally sourced ingredients.

 Their Mango Mascarpone Pizza is divine!
 You can’t go wrong with the island-style Hawaiian Burger or Shrimp Tacos either.
+Just be sure to leave room for the Guava Cheesecake!

-You’ll also want to pick up some fresh baked goods to go from Aunty Emily’s Polynesian Bakery located inside Pounders.
+You’ll also want to pick up some fresh-baked goods to-go from Aunty Emily’s Polynesian Bakery, located inside Pounders.

 If you’re craving a Dole Whip but don’t want to stand in the never-ending line at the Dole Plantation, pop into Tutu’s Sweet Shop for a pineapple or mango Dole Whip.